rafsoaken/kohana-migrations/README.markdown

 This Kohana module provides simple migrations from the command line for SQL compliant databases.

+# Installation (for Kohana v3.x)

+Put the migrations module in your modules path (after downloading as archive or cloning via git / git submodules -> see [Kohana and git](http://kohanaframework.org/guide/tutorials.git))

+Enable it in your bootstrap.php by adding a line to the array in the Kohana::modules() call:

+    Kohana::modules(array(
+        ...
+        'migrations'  => MODPATH.'migrations',           // Kohana v3.x migrations module
+    ));

 # Using

 Create a folder named "migrations" in your application folder.